Frederick, CO 80504

 RINN UNITED METHODIST CHURCH

-Holy Communion (a.k.a. the Eucharist, the Mass or the Lord’s Supper) is served once a month and practiced openly at Rinn Church.
-We believe that as Christ’s sacrifice was made for all, his table is open to anyone wishing a deeper connection with his grace and church.
-We generally receive communion by intinction, which means you’ll dip a small piece of bread into the chalice (we use unfermented grape juice rather than wine to be inclusive of kids and folks with an aversion to alcohol.
-We also use hand sanitizer as to not spread germs).
+Holy Communion (the Eucharist or the Lord’s Supper) is served once a month and administered to all who wish to receive it.
+Since Christ’s sacrifice was made for all, his table is open to anyone wishing for a deeper connection with his grace and church.
+We generally present communion by intinction, which means you’ll dip a small piece of bread into the chalice.
+We use unfermented grape juice rather than wine to be inclusive of kids and folks with an aversion to alcohol.
+We also use hand sanitizer as to not spread germs.
+A gluten free option is also available.

 No worries, you are welcome no matter what.
 But we hope that you would feel God moving in your heart and feel led to become a full part of our faith community.
-If so, talk with Pastor Bryson!
-He is a church nerd and gets overly excited about such conversations.
+If so, talk with the Pastor.

 We claim the Bible as our primary authority.
-It is the greatest story in all the universe and history, but we believe we can be flexible in interpreting for our time and context.
-Specifically, we view it using the other three lenses of the “Wesleyan Quadrilateral” (tradition, reason and experience), which help us affirm its narrative or translate it for our world today.
-Finally, we believe diversity is a good thing and that we can learn from one another.
-In essential matters of faith we strive for unity, in matters of opinion we extend liberty, and in everything we endeavor to love as God loved us.
+It is the greatest story in all the universe and history.
+Yet, we believe in interpreting it for our time and cultural context.
+Specifically, we view it by applying three lenses of the “Wesleyan Quadrilateral” (tradition, reason and experience), which help us affirm its relevance and meaning for our world today.
+We believe diversity is a good thing, that is why Methodism is thought of as "big tent Christianity."
+It is inherently inclusive.
+In essential matters of faith we strive for unity, in matters of opinion we extend liberty, and in everything we endeavor to love others as God loves us.

-If you would like to know more about our denomination, its history and its local conference organizations, we advise the following Websites.
-You can also chat with Pastor Bryson.
-He took classes on this stuff and would love to make the time and effort he spent worthwhile!
+If you would like to know more about our denomination, its history and its local conference organizations, we recommend the following Websites.
+You can also talk with Pastor Robin who can provide more information.

-The Rocky Mountain Annual Conference of the United Methodist Church - www.rmcumc.org
+The Mountain Sky Annual Conference of the United Methodist Church - www.mtnskyumc.org

 The United Methodist Church - www.umc.org